safing/web/_publications/2021-08-09-progress-update-july.md

         - type: 'h5'
           text: "End Reports in the Works and Proposals for Further Grants"
         - type: p
           text: "There are two end reports that need to be submitted within the next month, for the FFG and Netidee.
-It does not end there however - we already are neck-deep in writing proposals for two more grants.
+However, it does not end there - we already are neck-deep in writing proposals for two more grants.
 As always, you can check our influences to find out more about our finances."
         - type: a
           text: "View All of Safing's Influences and Fundings"
           href: "https://safing.io/ownership#influences"